 THE BIZDEVOPS BLOG

 The BIZDEVOPS Blog features several of the industry's most respected experts in DevOps and all related areas.
-Bloggers on the BIZDEVOPS Blog include analysts and consultants, users, and DEVOPSdigest Editor and Publisher Pete Goldin, providing valuable insight into the industry and technology.
+Bloggers on the BIZDEVOPS Blog include analysts and consultants, users, service providers, and DEVOPSdigest Editor and Publisher Pete Goldin, providing valuable insight into the industry and technology.

 If you would like to join The DEVOPS Blog, Contact Pete Goldin.
-If you are a technology vendor, however, please check out the Vendor Forum below.
+If you are a technology product vendor, however, please check out the Vendor Forum below.

 THE VENDOR FORUM

 All vendors in DevOps-related market spaces are welcome to blog on the Vendor Forum.
+DEVOPSdigest Sponsors are eligible to open multiple blogging accounts in the Vendor Forum.
+Non-sponsors are allowed to open and maintain one account per company at no cost.

 Contact Pete Goldin to register for a blogging account.